 We saw nothing more of him or the boat until August 6th at 10:00 A.M.
 We discovered the boat was coming from Hogg Key.
 It was blowing fresh and began to be getting squally.
 At 10:30 we saw the boat when it was struck by a squall and instantly capsized.
 After a few minutes, the squall passed over.
 We saw the man floating on the collapsed boom and the sail of the boat.
 The boat was capsized, still floating a few yards away from him.
 He was very visible, for at the time of the accident he was not over one and a half miles from the lighthouse.
 The tide set in toward us, till we could distinctly see his features and could he have assisted the spar that bore him up by swimming in the least he would have most assuredly reached the house.
 The tide turned against him and swept him in a west-southwest direction about four miles from us.
 This was about 3:30 P.M. at which time we lost sight of him altogether.Not having a second vessel with which to attempt a rescue, the keepers on the tower tried in vain to hail vessels in the area.
 Finally, on the following day the steamer Clyde answered the tower’s distress signal.
 By that time though, all the steamer could do was carry notice of the tragedy to the lighthouse official in Key West.

-During a conference of lighthouse officers in 1926, Secretary of Commerce Herbert Hoover made the following appeal to the press after hearing that most lighthouse keepers were without the use of a radio: “I don’t know of any of other class of shut-ins who are more entitled to such aid.
+During a conference of lighthouse officers in 1926, Secretary of Commerce Herbert Hoover made the following appeal to the press after hearing that most lighthouse keepers were without radios: “I don’t know of any of other class of shut-ins who are more entitled to such aid.
 The Government does not pay them any too well, and the instruments which they can hardly afford are in many cases their only means of keeping in touch with the world.”

-Another fatal return trip to the lighthouse occurred in August of 1959.
-Seaman Willis Parker was making his way back to the lighthouse after having transported a special work crew back to Key West.
+Another fatal return trip to the lighthouse occurred in August 1959, when Seaman Willis Parker was making his way back to the lighthouse after having transported a special work crew back to Key West.
 Boatswain’s mate Furman Williamson, who was alone at the lighthouse, lowered the large block and hook to retrieve the launch from the water.
 When it was within reach, Parker grabbed the block, but before he could attach the hook to the boat’s line, a wave lifted the vessel up and away from the tower.
-Instinctively, Parker grabbed onto the block, which then swung back like a pendulum towards the tower ramming his head into a piling.
-Parker dropped to the water.
+Instinctively, Parker grabbed onto the block, which then swung back like a pendulum towards the tower ramming his head into a piling and causing him to fall into the water.
 Williamson quickly threw him a life ring, to which Parker was able to cling for a couple of moments before slipping below the waves.
 Again, the keeper aboard the tower could only watch in horror.
-The following day, Parker’s body was found by a member of the search party – his brother.
+The next day, Parker’s body was found by a member of the search party – his brother.

-The following year, personnel were removed from the lighthouse, and the light was automated.
-The Fresnel lens was removed from the lantern room in 1982, and is now on display at the Key West Lighthouse.
 Sombrero Reef is a popular dive and snorkel site, and boats are regularly sprinkled about the lighthouse.
-Each day, as the sun slips into the water, the Sombrero Light comes to life, emitting a white flash every ten seconds.
-Two red sectors, added to the lantern in 1893, change a portion of the white light to red, informing vessels where the still-dangerous reef lies.
+For over 150 years, as the sun slipped into the water each evening, Sombrero Light would come to life, emitting its guiding white light.
+Two red sectors, added to the lantern in 1893, changed a portion of the white light to red, informing vessels of the location of the dangerous reef.